 This is how the gains (or losses) are allocated among the partners.

-Since there is a gain, each partner’s Capital account increases.
-As a result, each partner’s Capital account is going to get credited.
-The Gain on Sale account, since it is also being eliminated in this step, will be debited.
+Since there is a gain, each partner’s capital account increases.
+As a result, each partner’s capital account is going to get credited.
+The gain on sale account, since it is also being eliminated in this step, will be debited.
 Thus, the journal entry becomes: